Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 Probably the easiest lids to remove are the non-painted, black hard covers, such as the Undercover brand.
 They weigh less than half of the painted fiberglass covers, but they are also just as strong.
 They tend to fit great and are very easy to install.

-I found that their cover on the new Tacoma beds were extremely simple to install.
+I found that their covers on the new Tacoma beds were extremely simple to install.
 Professional installers can get them on in about 15 minutes or less.
 It's no surprise then that removing these and re-installing them is just as simple.

 Since they weigh about 50 lbs. (less for the extra short mini-truck beds) and they aren't painted, taking it off and propping it against a wall in your garage takes about ten minutes and you won't have to worry about scratching it.